powerpuffpenguin/bash-snippets/document/en/command.md

-1. The defined on_main is automatically called as a callback function after the parameters are parsed, and it can obtain the value of the corresponding flags through the variable name bound by the flags.
+1. The defined on_main is automatically called as a callback function after the parameters are parsed, and it can obtain the value of the corresponding flags through the variable name bound by the flags
+2. command_begin starts a command, and specifies the description information and the callback function of the command.
 Then save the command id into the root variable
-2. command_begin starts a command, and specifies the description information and the callback function of the command
 3. Call command_flags repeatedly to specify the flags supported by the command, as well as the long name, short name, binding variable description, data type and value rules for this flag